Buying real estate in Abidjan?

 What do foreigners say they did wrong in Abidjan right now?

-The most common mistake foreigners say they made when buying property in Abidjan is trusting informal papers like attestations and intermediaries rather than verifying the actual registry reality before paying anything.
+The most common mistake foreigners say they made when buying property in Abidjan is trusting an informal "paper story" (attestations, WhatsApp documents, verbal promises from intermediaries) instead of insisting on seeing the actual registered title through the formal land administration.

 What do locals do differently when buying in Abidjan right now?

-The key difference in how locals approach buying property compared to foreigners in Abidjan is that savvy locals treat the ACD and registry proof as the actual deal, not as paperwork to handle after agreeing on a price, and they walk away immediately if the title story is unclear.
+The key difference is that savvy Abidjan locals treat the title and registry proof as the actual deal, not as paperwork to handle later: they will walk away from a property, no matter how attractive, if the ACD is missing or if the seller cannot produce a clean chain of documentation through the Conservation Fonciere.

 What sources have we used to write this blog article?